Generalization in diffusion models arises from geometry-adaptive harmonic representations: Diffusion model variance and denoising generalization

-where $f^\star(y) = \expect{x \st y}$ is the optimal denoiser.
+where $f^\star(y) = \mathop{\mathbb{E}}_x\left[{x \,|\, y}\right]$ is the optimal denoiser.
 Thus, learning the true density model is equivalent to performing optimal denoising at all noise levels.
-Conversely, a suboptimal denoiser introduces a score approximation error, which in turn results in an error on the modeled density.
+Conversely, a suboptimal denoiser introduces a score approximation error, which in turn can result in an error in the modeled density.